scteisbe/sctemobile/README.md

 ####Run it on physical device connected via USB (does not bump the version numbers)
 `ionic run android`

 `ionic run ios`

+####Deploy just the HTML5 parts immediately (or on app launch) to all users

+`ionic upload --note "Your comment here" --deploy=production`

+Note that this only works if you are changing JS, CSS, or HTML.
+Updates involving the Cordova plugins require that a new binary be uploaded to Google Play Store or the App Store.